itsee-birmingham/standalone_collation_editor/README.md

 Before trying to start the collation editor please ensure that there are no spaces in the directory name.

-By defualt the collation editor runs on port 8080.
-If you need to change the port number you can edit the last line of the bottle_server.py file to refer to the port you wish to use.
+By default the collation editor runs on port 8080.
+If you need to change the port number, you can edit the last line of the bottle_server.py file to refer to the port you wish to use.

 ### On Mac and Linux